-Alone, features and benefits mean nothing to your prospect – together, they connect the dots to create a story that resonates with their needs.
-It is a perfect combination that will sell every single time – still, so many sales professionals struggle with translating the features of their offering to benefits.
+Alone, features and benefits mean nothing to your prospect.
+Yet, together, they connect the dots to create a story that resonates with their needs.
+It is a perfect combination that will sell every single time.
+Still, so many sales professionals struggle to translate the features of their offering into benefits.
 The result?
-You lose out to competitors who know how to tell customers exactly what’s in it for them—struggling to tell your customer why they should be beating down your door with their credit card?
-Read on to discover the difference between features vs benefits and transform them into something relatable that sells.
+They lose out to competitors who know how to tell customers exactly what’s in it for them.
+So if you’re struggling to tell your customer why they should be beating down your door with their credit card.
+Read on to discover what the difference between features vs benefits is.
+Then learn how to transform them into something relatable that sells.

 - How To Plan & Deliver A Compelling Sales Demo In X Steps

 - 16 Proven Sales Strategies For Small Businesses

 - How To Get Prospects To Say YES

 Features are statements about your product, for example, what it does, its dimensions, or specifications

 Benefits show what a product can accomplish for the prospective buyer and answer the only question they care about, “what’s in it for me?.”

 For example, the technical specs on a mobile phone might not make sense to a customer unless they’re familiar with them.
 However, the benefit of having a fast phone that can store many photos, videos and music is something that any mobile phone owner can relate to.
 Below, we break down the features vs. benefits statements: